All Guides Dollywood

 Dollywood has quietly assembled one of the best coaster lineups in America, wrapped in Smoky Mountain scenery and served with cinnamon bread.
-Nine coasters, at least four of them elite, and not a single filler ride among the majors.
+Ten coasters, at least four of them elite, and not a single filler ride among the majors.
+(Whistle Punk Chaser, a junior coaster, is included in Dollywood's official count but is not covered in this guide.)
 Here is every coaster ranked.

 1. Lightning Rod